dustinpfister/blog_posts/_posts/threejs-box-helper.md

 ### Read up more on the object3d class, and buffer geometry

 The Box helper can be used with any [object3d class based object](/2018/04/23/threejs-object3d/) that has [buffer geometry](/2021/04/22/threejs-buffer-geometry/), or has child objects that contain such.
 Typically this means mesh objects, and groups of mesh objects.
 However other options would be Lines, and Points as well.

+### There is also the box3 class

+There is also looking into the [Box3 class alone](/2022/05/09/threejs-box3/) which is a major part of the box helper.
+There are many use case examples of the Box3 class that have to do with things like getting the size of a mesh object.
+The size of an object can then in turn be used in the process of helping to position an object in space as well.

 ### The source code for the examples in this post and many others is on Github